Mass Shooting Threats

 Clinicians may encounter patients who make threats of public violence

-Mass shootings are becoming more common in America and have long-lasting psychological impacts on survivors, their families, and communities.
+Mass shootings have become more common in America and have long-lasting psychological impacts on survivors, their families, and communities.

-Most mass shooters have not been diagnosed with a mental illness and are not legally prohibited from owning firearms.
+Most mass shooters have not been diagnosed with a serious mental illness and have no prohibitory criminal history, so are able to obtain their firearms legally.

 The Numbers

-Multiple studies have found certain characteristics common to mass shooters: nearly all are males who act alone, have experienced stressors or loss at home, and plan their actions for some time.7 School shooters also tend to exhibit behavioral problems at school and have grievances with peers.8 However, these traits are common in the general population; thus, no reliable demographic profile exists to identify shooters before they act.
+No reliable demographic profile exists to identify mass shooters before they act, as the traits they often exhibit are also common in the general population.
+Multiple studies have found certain characteristics common to mass shooters: nearly all are males who act alone, have experienced stressors or loss (death of a loved one, job loss, relationship ending), and plan their actions for some time.3 School shooters also tend to exhibit behavioral problems at school and have grievances with peers.4

 Another commonality among mass shooters is that many of them exhibit some form of “leakage” – communicating their plans in advance in person, in writing, or over social media.
 This has proven one of the most reliable identifiers of at-risk individuals.
-However, in many highly publicized cases where the person made threats before acting, law enforcement was aware of the risk but had few tools with which to intervene.
+However, in many highly publicized cases where the person made threats or exhibited concerning behaviors before acting, law enforcement was aware of the risk but had few tools with which to intervene.
 In the absence of criminal activity or qualifying psychiatric symptoms, a person cannot be legally detained.
-And even if they appear to pose a risk of danger, barring other disqualifying factors, they are generally still allowed to legally purchase or own a gun.
+Many mass shooters were not prohibited from firearm ownership and were able to purchase their guns legally.3

 What You Can Do

 Various types of civil protective orders can prohibit a potentially dangerous person from having contact with a potential victim, or from purchasing or possessing a firearm.
-In California, clinicians cannot petition for protective orders on behalf of a patient, but should be aware of the array of orders available and ready to discuss options as clinically indicated.
+In California, clinicians cannot petition for protective orders on behalf of a patient but should be aware of the array of orders available and ready to discuss or seek out options as clinically indicated.

 Because of the relationship between domestic violence and mass violence, a domestic violence restraining order (DVRO) may be appropriate to consider for patients who express concern about the violence potential of a family member or intimate partner.
-If threats are made of violence at a school or workplace, a setting-specific violence prevention order may be most appropriate.
+If threats are made of violence at a school or workplace, a setting-specific violence prevention order may be most appropriate if available in the jurisdiction.
+Unlike ERPOs, these orders can provide other protections beyond firearm removal that may include no-contact or stay-away orders.

-In the event that a threat of serious bodily harm to a reasonably identifiable victim is made to a psychotherapist or licensed mental health clinician, a “Tarasoff” report may be merited.
+In the event that a threat of serious bodily harm to a reasonably identifiable victim is made to a psychotherapist or licensed mental health clinician, a “Tarasoff” report or duty to protect or warn may be merited depending on state requirements.

 In situations where a minor appears to be at risk of committing an act of mass violence, it’s important to address access to firearms in the home with other household members.
-Eighty percent of school shooters acquire their guns from their home, family member, or friend.12 Storing guns and ammunition locked and separate from each other or transferring firearms outside the home may serve as a deterrent.
+Eighty percent of school shooters acquire their guns from their home, family member, or friend.9 Safely storing guns and ammunition locked and separate from each other so they are inaccessible to the person at risk or temporarily storing firearms outside the home may serve as a deterrent.

 Learn more about potential interventions